Turning Dreams into Reality :: Maria Taylor and Donel Mayaya

 I was born in Mexico in a little town called Maravatio Michoacan.
 I moved to the United States at age 19 after getting married to a very amazing guy named Bob.
 We were blessed with a beautiful life, including two great children named Robert and Andrew.

 My husband and I had an amazing business that had humble beginnings as a gift shop called Simply Unique Gift Shop.
 We started this journey in our basement selling goods from Mexico.
-With hard work through the years, we expanded and had a restaurant called Maria’s Tea Room.
+With hard work over the years, we expanded and had a restaurant called Maria’s Tea Room.
 Later in 2006, we changed the name to Maria’s: A Great Place to Eat and moved it to Washington, Ill.

 My husband Bob was diagnosed with terminal cancer in 2012.
 The doctor told us that Bob only had a few weeks to live.
-Unfortunately Bob lost his battle with cancer in 2013.
+Unfortunately, Bob lost his battle with cancer in 2013.
 The past five years since Bob’s passing have been hard.
 In fact, they have been very hard.
 But I have learned in life that hard is not bad.

 I knew after Bob passed away that I would not be able to run the restaurant.
 On June 24, 2017, we closed our doors for the last time.
 Soon after, it was time for me to decide what I would do next.
-It was time for me to finish my education and a get a degree.
+It was time for me to finish my education and get a degree.

 Today, I am so happy I have taken this big step toward my goals and left my fear behind me to start a new beginning.
 When I came to ICC, my teacher’s noticed my difficulty with my written English and helped me overcome it.
 I believe that this is one of the unique advantages to attending a community college, classes are small in size, the cost of education is not overwhelming, and it gives people like me a chance to come back to further my education…it truly is the smart choice.

 This scholarship has helped me close the financial gap, allowing me to come back to college full time.
-Thank you to the ICC Educational Foundation and thank you to each and every one of my teachers for believing in my dreams and encouraging me.
-Thank you to each and every one of you for believing that education and knowledge is an empowering engine for future possibilities.
+Thank you to the ICC Educational Foundation and thank you to each and every one of my teachers for believing in my dreams and for encouraging me.
+Thank you to each and every one of you for believing that education and knowledge are an empowering engine for future possibilities.

 Donel Mayaya – RLI Scholarship 2018-2019 recipient

 I’m in my second year in the engineering science program at ICC, and my goal is to someday work with computers.
-I am very thankful to be able to express my gratitude because of what you donors do for us.
+I am very thankful to be able to express my gratitude because of what your donors do for us.

 I was born and raised in the Democratic Republic of Congo.
 Life overall is not easy back home because of political instability and the scarcity of resources.
 Back home, I lived the modest life that my parents were able to afford for me and my siblings.
 As I was getting ready to graduate high school in my country in 2012, nothing else crossed my mind but the idea to leave my country in pursuit of a good college education.